 What is Tether (USDT)?

-Tether (USDT) is a stablecoin pegged to the U.S. dollar.
-It is a type of cryptocurrency that aims to keep its value stable, unlike more speculative crypto assets like Bitcoin.
+Tether (USDT) is a popular stablecoin pegged to the U.S. dollar.
+It is a crypto asset that aims to stabilise its value, unlike more speculative crypto assets like Bitcoin.
 USDT is owned by iFinex, the company that also owns BitFinex.
 USDT supports multiple blockchains, including Ethereum, TRON, and Bitcoin Cash (SLP).
 As of January 2023, USDT was the third-largest cryptocurrency and the largest stablecoin, with a market capitalization of nearly $68 billion.

 The value of USDT is backed by reserves and held in various forms.
 These include cash, cash equivalents, short-term deposits, commercial paper, and other investments.
 Tether provides a breakdown of its holdings on its website and updates it daily.

 In November 2017, Tether reported a theft of $31 million in USDT tokens.
 This resulted in Teather performing a hard fork.
 The company has faced criticism over the adequacy of its reserves and access banking services in the past.
 However, Tether remains one of the most widely used stablecoins in the cryptocurrency market.

 Tether (USDT) is considered the third safest stablecoin.
 USDT is also based in the United States, but it lacks transparency regarding the reserves backing it.
 This lack of transparency may cause some concern for investors.

 Binance USD (BUSD) is a stablecoin issued by Binance and Paxos.
 Each BUSD token is backed by one US dollar held in reserve.
 BUSD aims to provide a stable cryptocurrency option for traders and investors who want to avoid the volatility of the digital asset market.
 Binance is the largest cryptocurrency exchange by trading volume, and the launch of BUSD is a strategic move to increase the adoption of cryptocurrencies.